mhtaldmr/restful-api-.net/README.md

 ### What I have used so far:
 - Asp.Net Core Web API with `.Net5.0` framework.
-- There is no Database used in this project.
+- No Database used in this project.
-- To be able to use Restful API's, dummy datas generated in Data Folder.
+- To be able to use Restful APIs, dummy datas generated in Data Folder.
-- To test the APIs, Swagger and Postman has been used.
+- To test the APIs, *Swagger* and *Postman* has been used.
+- To be able to use Patch method, *JsonPatch* and *NewtonsoftJson* packages has been used.

 ## Requirements